Andrew-Tan/AccessMap-Oauth2orize/authorization-server/README.md

 # Configuration
 Before spinning up the authorization server, a few configuration MUST BE MADE to make it run correctly.
+Make a copy from config/example-index.js and rename it to index.js, then tweak configuration according to your preference.

 ### Certificate
 The certificate that this authorization server will use is placed in cert/.
 They are used for signing JWT